FisherShi/UDACITY_CARND_T1_P5/README.md

 4. Search the windows of each frame, extract the features of all the windows, then predict if the vechile is in the windows using the SVM classifier;
 5. Use heat map and label to reduce false positive

-The result is the video 'project_output.mp4'
+The result is shown in the video 'project_output.mp4'

 The initial project repo can be found [here](https://github.com/udacity/CarND-Vehicle-Detection.git)